Tencent/rapidjson/doc/stream.md

 Besides, it also need to handle [byte order mark (BOM)](http://en.wikipedia.org/wiki/Byte_order_mark).
 When reading from a byte stream, it is needed to detect or just consume the BOM if exists.
 When writing to a byte stream, it can optionally write BOM.

-If the encoding of stream is known in compile-time, you may use `EncodedInputStream` and `EncodedOutputStream`.
+If the encoding of stream is known during compile-time, you may use `EncodedInputStream` and `EncodedOutputStream`.
 If the stream can be UTF-8, UTF-16LE, UTF-16BE, UTF-32LE, UTF-32BE JSON, and it is only known in runtime, you may use `AutoUTFInputStream` and `AutoUTFOutputStream`.
 These streams are defined in `rapidjson/encodedstream.h`.

 Note that, these encoded streams can be applied to streams other than file.
 For example, you may have a file in memory, or a custom byte stream, be wrapped in encoded streams.